abhishekpandeyIT/CoronaVirus_Outbreak_Prediction/README.md

 We need a strong model that predicts how the virus could spread across different countries and regions.
 The goal of this task is to build a model that predicts the spread of the virus in the next 7 days.

-This Model prediction might not be 100% accurate but it predict the flow of spread of virus infection.
+This Model prediction might not be 100% accurate but it can predict the rate of spread of virus infection with good accuracy.

 # Libraries used: